Therapy for Substance Use

 Something they want to change—but aren’t sure how

-For many, alcohol is woven into social and professional life.
 The goal isn’t necessarily to quit completely—it’s to feel more in control, make conscious choices, and reconnect with what actually helps you relax.

 How Therapy Helps